-The following are the Omicron Delta Kappa Circle Minimum Standards.
+The following are the Omicron Delta Kappa Circle Minimum Standards (updated July 2023)

-CMS-1 The circle must initiate within the fiscal year July 1, to June 30 each year.
-[O∆K-Policies and Procedures Manual 370]
+CMS-1 The circle must initiate within the fiscal year from July 1, to June 30 each year.
+[O∆K-Policies and Procedures Manual 230.1]

 A circle is required to have the following officers and voting members:

-CMS-3 Two active voting advisors, Circle Coordinator, Faculty Advisor, and the names must be communicated to the national headquarters annually.
-[O∆K-Policies and Procedures Manual 315, 320, 321]
+CMS-3 The circle must have two active voting advisors (Circle Coordinator, Faculty Advisor, or Alumni Advisor), and their names must be communicated to the national headquarters annually.
+[O∆K-Policies and Procedures Manual 330.6, 331.24].
+Advisors must sign the Circle Advisor Agreement upon appointment.

 Membership, Recruitment, and Initiation